 This DPH website has a number of guidance documents tailored for a number of groups including clinicians, long term care facilities, schools, emergency responders and others.
 Visit COVID-19 Guidance and Directives.
 If you have specific questions, you may contact the DPH Bureau of Infectious Disease and Laboratory Sciences 24/7 at (617) 983-6800.

-Additional recommendations and guidance on persons under investigation; infection control, including personal protective equipment guidance; home care and isolation; and case investigation, can be found on the CDC website: Information for Healthcare Professionals.
+Additional recommendations and guidance on infection control, including personal protective equipment guidance; home care and isolation; and case investigation, can be found on the CDC website: Information for Healthcare Professionals.
 For information on specimen collection and shipment, see Information for Laboratories.
 For information for public health professionals on COVID-19, see Information for Public Health Professionals.